How does this medication work? What will it do for me?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should take this medication.

 Blood vessel conditions: The risk and benefits of using this medication for people with a history of thrombophlebitis or other blood clotting problems should be reviewed with a doctor.
-If you have vascular problems in the brain (e.g. stroke) or coronary artery disease, discuss the risks and benefits of using this medication with your doctor.
+If you have vascular problems in the brain (such as a history of stroke) or coronary artery disease, discuss the risks and benefits of using this medication with your doctor.

-Contraception: Men receiving estramustine and their female partners should use appropriate contraceptive measures (e.g., latex condoms) since this medication can cause serious problems in an unborn child.
+Contraception: Men receiving estramustine should use appropriate contraceptive measures (e.g., latex condoms) with their female partners since this medication can cause serious problems in an unborn child.

 Vaccines: You should not be given live vaccines, or be in contact with any person who has received live vaccines, as this may result in serious infections and death.
 You doctor can tell you which vaccines are safe.